dherath/dherath.github.io/_posts/2017-07-15-serial-snake-robot.md

 ---
 ![gazebo](https://raw.githubusercontent.com/dherath/WebsiteMaterial/master/2017/post_2_serial_snake_robot/gazebo.png){: width="500px"}

-I've always been fascinated by robots and well snakes.
-When it came to selecting a theme for my undergraduate research project I naturally ended up selecting an option which fits well with both.
-What started out as a research project sort of ended up being one my hobbies, so I'll time and again update on my snake robot progress through my blog.

-Now first to start off, essentially what I have been trying to do is to replicate serpentine motion in robots using simulations.
-Note that none of the methods I have developed have been experimentally tested.
-Maybe I'll do it someday but there is still a long way to go before that... u'll see why.

-#### Prerequisites (<a href="#ref1">Skip</a> if you've used Gazebo or know some robotics)

-Before I go further into what I've done, here are some things you'll need to know.
+I've always been fascinated by robots of all kind, and through my undergraduate research project at **University of Colombo** I was able to explore simulating the movement of a snake-like robot.
+Before I dive into the weeds of how this was carried out, below are some prerequisites on the simulation platform **Gazebo**  used in this work.

+#### Prerequisites

-+ All my simulations were carried out using **Gazebo**, an open source software platform widely used in robotic simulations.
-Simulations are a cool way of testing out new ideas with minimal cost, and  its way more cooler since it involves robots.
+**Gazebo** is an open source software platform widely used in robotic simulations.
 If you've never used Gazebo then click [here](http://gazebosim.org){:target="blank"}.
 The official website has all the instruction on how to install Gazebo and tutorials on how to get started.
-+ Also you'll need to have some idea about robotics in general.
-[Theory of Applied Robotics: Kinematics, Dynamics and Control](https://www.amazon.com/Theory-Applied-Robotics-Kinematics-Dynamics/dp/1441917497){:target="blank"} is a great book you could use as a reference, but for now just knowing how to use Gazebo would be sufficient to understand what I've done.
+If you are new to robotics in general I'd suggest following through the book [Theory of Applied Robotics: Kinematics, Dynamics and Control](https://www.amazon.com/Theory-Applied-Robotics-Kinematics-Dynamics/dp/1441917497){:target="blank"}.

 #### <a name="ref1">The serial snake robot model</a>

-I made some assumptions when designing my initial snake robots purely to reduce the complexity of the motion.
-I assume that biological snakes move in a planar surface (2D) replicating a sinusoidal pattern, that scales don't contribute to overall motion (_which is false :)_)  and that a snakes body could be approximated by a linear combination of cuboids which are linked by revolute joints which rotate about the _Z axis_ as shown below.
+I made some assumptions when designing this initial snake robot, purely to reduce the complexity of the motion.
+I assumed that biological snakes move in a planar surface (2D) replicating a sinusoidal pattern, that scales don't contribute to overall motion and that a snakes body could be approximated by a linear combination of cuboids which are linked by revolute joints which rotate about the _Z axis_ as shown below.

 ![compound](https://raw.githubusercontent.com/dherath/WebsiteMaterial/master/2017/post_2_serial_snake_robot/jpg_serial/compound.jpg){: width="250px"}
 ``` xml